TOAST-DOCS/Launching/en/api-guide.md

 ### Response

-* Each response body includes header as below.
+* Each response body includes a header as below.
 For more response results, see Error Codes.

 [Successful Response Body]